OmarAyman1234/multimedia/README.md

 # Multimedia

-A Wikipedia-like multimedia platform with role-based features.
+A Wikipedia-like website m with role-based features.

 ---